-Loss on early redemption of debt.
-During the year ended December 31, 2015, we redeemed the entire \$550.0 million outstanding principal amount of the January 2019 Notes at a redemption price of 104.750% of the principal amount, plus accrued and unpaid interest up to the Redemption Date.
-We recognized a loss on extinguishment of \$31.5 million related to the difference between the redemption price and the net carrying amount of the January 2019 Notes.
-There were no comparable early redemption of debt amounts in 2016 and 2014.
+During the year ended December 31, 2015, we redeemed the entire \$550.0 million outstanding principal amount of the January 2019 Notes at a redemption price of 104.750% of the principal amount of the January 2019 Notes, plus accrued and unpaid interest up to, but not including, the January 2019 Notes Redemption Date.
+We recognized a loss on extinguishment of \$31.5 million related to the difference between the redemption price and the net carrying amount of the extinguished January 2019 Notes.
+There was no comparable early redemption of debt amount in 2016.

 Write-off of debt issuance costs.
 We wrote-off \$0.8 million of debt issuance costs during the year ended December 31, 2016 as a result of changes in the borrowing base and aggregate elected commitment of the Senior Secured Credit Facility.
-We wrote-off \$0.1 million of debt issuance costs during the year ended December 31, 2014 as a result of changes in the borrowing base of the Senior Secured Credit Facility due to the issuance of the January 2022 Notes.
-No debt issuance costs were written-off in 2015.
+See Note 2.1 for further discussion of our debt issuance costs written-off during the years ended December 31, 2017 and 2015 as a result of our early redemptions of debt, which are included in the "Loss on early redemption of debt" line item in the consolidated statements of operations.